 Over 100 countries’ economies benefit from tourism due to coral reefs; in just Australia, they provide 64,000 jobs at the Great Barrier Reef.
 They generate $1.8 billion globally while over $100 million of that is made by the US per year.

 When the ocean warms up and becomes more acidic, it can result in coral bleaching.
 This is when the symbiotic algae are forced out of the coral due to the unstable changes.
-The coral loses all of its colour and becomes white and after all the algae are gone, the coral loses its food source and energy and so will starve to death.
+The coral loses all of its colours and becomes white and after all the algae are gone, the coral loses its food source and energy and so will starve to death.

 The loss of life and colour means that tourism numbers will decrease because snorkelers, swimmers, or divers will not want to visit a dead, broken and colourless coral reef.